Order of Women Freemasons: Buildings

 The order has its headquarters at 27 Pembridge Gardens in Notting Hill Gate.
 The large Grade II listed building (constructed during the mid 19th century in the stuccoed Greek Revival style typical of west London) was donated to the order by a member in 1924.
 The property is home to the Grand Temple of the Order and a second, smaller temple.

 The order also operates two residential homes for members, Porchway House in Worthing and Northolme in Lytham St Annes.

 Grand masters

-The current grand master is Zuzanka Daniella Penn.
+The current grand master is Jean Michele Knight.